joshwadd/End2end_Driving_Keras/README.md

 ## Data Collection, Augmentation and Preprocessing

-The Udacity simulator contains two separate tracks that differ in both difficulty and visual properties of the
+The Udacity simulator contains two separate tracks that differ in both difficulty and visual properties of the environment.
+For both tracks the car can be operated in either data collection mode or autonomous control model
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTI3ODMxNTQwNSwtMTA0ODA4MTQ5XX0=
+eyJoaXN0b3J5IjpbLTIwNzU5MzUxMiwtMTA0ODA4MTQ5XX0=
 -->